Climbing up La Spezia Stairs

-It might seem an exaggeration to equate La Spezia in Paris, but even if on a smaller scale, some of the streets, buildings and stairs that were built in the nineteenth century in the center of the city resemble the contemporary urban style of Paris is the Art Nuveau, the “Liberty” style in Italy.
+It might seem too much to compare La Spezia to Paris, but even if on a smaller scale, some of the city center’s streets, buildings, and stairs built in the nineteenth century resemble the contemporary urban style of Paris.
+It is the Art Nouveau, the “Liberty” style in Italy.

 With the development of the naval base and the strength of the Navy , Spezia has grown more for the population and size, one extraordinary development that is unmatched by other Italian cities of the time and which is expressed in particular with new architectures and urban model that took in Paris one of his aesthetic models.